 great places to visit off the beaten path.

-Many of the blogs I enjoy reading periodically post photo challenges – so since Easter weekend often entails Easter egg hunting I thought I’d offer my own photo challenge – just a few, hopefully not too challenging – and a little bit of history perhaps with each.
+Many of the blogs I enjoy reading periodically post photo challenges – so since Easter weekend often entails Easter egg hunting I thought I’d offer my own photo challenge, anyone is free to enter their top stock photos – just a few, hopefully not too challenging – and a little bit of history perhaps with each.
 Each one is located in central London.